baezortega/CrossSpecies2021/README.md

 ### Step 4: Inference of mutational signatures from somatic substitutions

-This step infers mutational signatures from the catalogues of somatic substitutions in each species; performs a cross-species analysis of signature SBSB; and examines the prevalence of colibactin and APOBEC mutagenesis in non-human samples.
+This step infers mutational signatures from the catalogues of somatic substitutions in each species, performs a cross-species analysis of signature SBSB, and examines the prevalence of colibactin and APOBEC mutagenesis in non-human samples.

 * This step requires the R packages `scales` and `sigfit` (v2.1 or higher).
 * This step requires data files produced in Steps 1 and 2.
 * The output of this step is required for subsequent steps.
-* Parts of this step are run **in parallel**; the number of available CPUs is detected automatically (see l.
-81 in the script).
+* Parts of this step are run **in parallel**; the number of available CPUs is detected automatically (see line 81 in the script).
 * The estimated run time of this step is **2 hours** (on 4 CPUs).
-* The output files produced include plots of mutational signatures and exposures (folder `output/Signature_Extraction_Definitive`), plots of signature SBSB as inferred from the mutations in each species (`output/SBSB_Per_Species.pdf`), results from the analysis of colibactin and APOBEC prevalence (`output/Colibactin_Exposure.pdf`, `output/Colibactin_APOBEC_Tests.txt`), and RData files containing mutational signatures and signature exposures and mutation burdens per sample (`data/processed/Burden_Exposures.RData`, `data/processed/Signatures_Definitive.RData`).
+* The output files produced include plots of mutational signatures and exposures (folder `output/Signature_Extraction_Definitive`), plots of signature SBSB as inferred from the mutations in each species (`output/SBSB_Per_Species.pdf`), results from the analysis of colibactin and APOBEC prevalence (`output/Colibactin_Exposure.pdf`, `output/Colibactin_APOBEC_Tests.txt`), and RData files containing mutation burdens per sample and mutational signatures and exposures (`data/processed/Burden_Exposures.RData`, `data/processed/Signatures_Definitive.RData`).

 This step is performed by the R script `4_Signatures.R`, which is located in the [`scripts`](scripts) directory and can be run either from RStudio (following the instructions at the beginning of the script), or from the terminal using the `Rscript` command as follows.